AdamRopelewski/LUFS-I-Relay-Gain/README.md

 ## Installation
 1. Clone this repo
-2. Install the required dependencies e.g. using pip:
+2. Install the required dependencies, e.g. using pip:
 ```bash
 pip install mutagen pyloudnorm pydub soundfile
 ```

 ## Usage
 1. Run python gui.py
-2. Select input directory
+2. Select the input directory
-3. Select output directory
+3. Select the output directory
 4. Enter the Target LUFS value
 5. Click on "Process Files"
 6. Watch the progress in the status box.

 ### Notes:
 - Program keeps the file hierarchy.
-- Orignial files will remain unchanged.
+- Original files will remain unchanged.

 ### Tips
 - You can later use e.g. AIMP to convert flac to lost formats.
-I suggest opus.
+I suggest Opus.
-    - Remember that you can set the target LUFS e.g. 1 db higher and then normalise in the aimp to avoid cliping due to lossy compression.
+    - Remember that you can set the target LUFS e.g. 1 dB higher, and then normalize in the AIMP to avoid clipping due to lossy compression.
-- Programs like Tidla-dl or Zotify can be a great source of input audio files.
+- Programs like Tidla-dl or Zotify can be great sources of input audio files.